Cat Teeth Cleaning in Ormond Beach, FL

 For your cat’s safety, we perform all dental procedures under general anesthesia.
 We first perform a comprehensive exam and pre-anesthetic blood work to ensure that your cat is healthy enough for a dental procedure.
 We also offer extensive monitoring services to ensure your cat’s safety before, during, and after their procedure.

-Unsure if you should have your cat’s teeth cleaned at Cat Care Clinic or another veterinary hospital?
-Read our Dental Comparison Chart for a full list of dental services we provide as compared to other clinics.
-If you have questions about how we price our dental treatment, view the following About the Dental Treatment Plan document.
+Unsure if you should have your cat’s teeth cleaned at Cat Care Clinic or another animal hospital?
+Read our Dental Comparison Chart for a full list of dental services we provide as compared to other animal hospitals.

 On this page, you will also find information about a variety of other feline dental topics.
 Click on the headers below to learn more about them.